Key Takeaways

 It is called an out-of-the-money option if the index value is lower than the strike price (spot price <strike price).

 Options are flexible financial instruments.
-So, options trading offers traders plenty of opportunities in all kinds of markets.
-Even though options are risky, traders can choose low-risk basic strategies.
-Investors avoiding risk can also use options to boost overall profits from their investments.
+So, options trading offers traders like you plenty of opportunities in all kinds of markets.
+Even though options are risky, you can choose low-risk basic strategies.
+If you have a low risk appetite, you can still use options to boost overall profits from your investments.
 However, before making an investment, it is crucial to assess the risk.
-Traders should be patient and have a thorough understanding of the share market and various securities.
+You should be patient and have a thorough understanding of the share market, and the various securities traded in the market.
 In addition, always make an appropriate strategy before investing in options.